kwpeters/publishtogit/README.md

   within a smaller circle (such as within a company).
 Of course, you could setup a [private NPM registry](http://lmgtfy.com/?q=private+npm+registry), but who really needs yet another server to setup and maintain?
-- Fortunately, NPM provides an alternative to registries; npm allows libraries to be brought into a project simply by referencing the [library's URL](https://docs.npmjs.com/files/package.json#urls-as-dependencies).
+- Fortunately, npm provides an alternative to registries; npm allows libraries to be brought into a project simply by referencing the [library's URL](https://docs.npmjs.com/files/package.json#urls-as-dependencies).
 A URL can point at either a Git "commit-ish" or a tarball.
 Using a URL that